lucacracco/robo-drupal8/README.md

 * Match to the sites that you want to start, useful for multi-site.
 In the case of a single installation to use/leave 'default'.
 * Path where to find the [configuration files](#configuration-project).

-See example in repository of `RoboFile.php`.
+See example in repository of [RoboFile.php](src/RoboFile.php).

 ## My Robofile

-I have included in the repository an example of `RoboFile` that I used and still use in various projects, including multi site.
+I have included in the repository an example of [RoboFile.php](src/RoboFile.php) that I used and still use in various projects, including multi site.

 The file is not complete and is constantly updated.